 Aloe vera leaf pulp also contains high percentages of polysaccharides, most importantly acemannan.
 There has been much research on the beneficial effects of acemannan, an antiviral compound said to stimulate the immune system.

 Acemannan has been shown to inhibit cancerous tumor growth and HIV replication by prompting tissue renewal and cell growth.
-There is also evidence that ingestion of the polysaccharide-rich Aloe vera gel decreases cholesterol and triglyceride levels, making it a natural remedy for coronary heart disease and diabetes.
+There is also evidence that ingestion of the mucopolysaccharide-rich Aloe vera gel decreases cholesterol and triglyceride levels, making it a natural remedy for coronary heart disease and diabetes.

 When closely examined, each component of the Aloe vera plant contains essential vitamins and minerals that are proven curative compounds for a variety of diseases and disorders.